 How Do I Know If My Child Has a Sleep Disorder?

-If your child isn’t sleeping well, sleep disorder could be the issue.
-Our sleep doctors at Koala® Center for Sleep & TMJ Disorders can help!
-Call us for more information.
+If your child isn’t sleeping well, a sleep disorder could be the issue.
+Our sleep doctors at Koala® Center For Sleep & TMJ Disorders can help!
+For more information, call us or visit us online to book an appointment.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 It’s true that some sleep disorders in children can lead to behavioral issues.
 These issues might manifest at home or school, but they can be difficult to see or interpret.
 However, there are some signs you can look out for that might be obvious.
 The signs and possible symptoms of a sleep issue/disorder in a child can include: